 - If the cookies spread while baking, use the back side of the tip of a spatula and gently push the edges inward.

 - Let cookies cool on cookie sheet for about 3 minutes, then transfer cookies to a rack to cool completely.

 **Cookies made with chilled dough have a slightly better texture and bake up thicker.
 I like to bake a few right away, then keep the rest of the dough mounds in a heavy duty zipper bag in the refrigerator or freezer to be baked as needed.
 You'll probably have to increase the baking time if you are baking cookies that are chilled through and through.

-**For crispier edges, bake the cookies at 375 F. and adjust the baking time.
+**For crisper edges, bake the cookies at 375 F. and adjust the baking time.
 A higher temp should give you paler centers and darker edges.
 If you bake at 375 the cookies will have very brown edges and pale centers.
 Pull the cookies out even if the middles look a little underbaked.
 They will bake internally as they cool.

 **If you add the sugar to the butter while it is still hot, the hot butter may melt the sugar and you may get shiny cookies (this has happened to me on occasion).
 If you do add the sugar to the butter while it's hot, the dough will probably require some more chilling.